 If you attempted to make the changes manually via FTP, you would succeed.
 However, you might encounter technical issues afterward.
 For example, in the event your website gets updated to the latest version of WordPress, the login URL will automatically revert back to defaults.
 You’d then have to repeat the process again, which will be tedious and redundant.

 Second, you may experience issues when you want to log out from your WordPress dashboard.
 In addition, you might encounter compatibility problems along the way, resulting from altering WordPress core files.

 How to Change Your Login URL

-Using WordPress plugins not only saves you these troubles, but it’s also a straightforward and easy process.
+Using WordPress plugins not only saves you the troubles mentioned above, but it’s also a straightforward and easy process.

-For this tutorial, we would be using WPS Hide Login plugin.
+For this tutorial, we would be using the WPS Hide Login plugin.
 It’s one of the easiest to use and has a 5-star rating on the WordPress plugin directory.

 Then navigate to Settings >> WPS Hide Login.

 Scroll down to the bottom of the page.
 In the Login URL field, type in your preferred suffix